TikTok Tips & Strategies

 By Spencer Lanoue

-Finding your original video duet'd without credit is one thing, finding it completely re-uploaded by another account is a truly frustrating moment for any creator.
-Protecting your creative work is part of growing your brand, and knowing exactly how to handle content theft is a skill every creator needs.
-This guide will walk you through the precise steps to report copyright infringement and reclaim your content on TikTok.
+Finding your original video re-uploaded without credit is a frustrating experience for any creator.
+Protecting your creative work is an essential part of growing your brand, and knowing how to handle content theft is a skill every creator needs.
+This guide will walk you through the steps to report copyright infringement and reclaim your content on TikTok.

 What Counts as Copyright Infringement on TikTok?

-Before you file a report, it's good to be clear on what actually constitutes copyright infringement.
+Before you file a report, it's crucial to understand what constitutes copyright infringement.
 In simple terms, copyright is the legal right you have over your original creative work from the moment you create it.
-You don't need to file any special paperwork for it to exist.
+You don't need to file any paperwork for it to exist.
 If you filmed and edited it, it's yours.

 On TikTok, copyright infringement typically looks like this: